 For over 18 years Jillian has been developing her skills as a genealogist and has researched both her own and her clients’ family histories.
 Her own story has brought her to all corners of Ireland, the UK, and even to Wisconsin, USA.

 Jillian is passionate about family history and understands the richness and fulfillment that goes with finding out about your ancestors and their lives.
 She is now working full time as a genealogist, helping clients discover their Irish ancestry.

 Despite the current laws in Ireland presenting a number of roadblocks, Jillian has broken through barriers and assisted former adoptees in tracing their roots.
 During her time in the Irish Senate, Jillian championed the right of adoptees to have their right to identity firmly established in law.

 Jillian has attended genealogy conferences and seminars in Ireland, the UK and USA, including Roots Tech in Salt Lake City, the largest family history event in the world.

-DRS.
-MICHAEL VAN TURNHOUT was born in The Netherlands, has a Master’s degree from Tilburg University, served as a Second Lieutenant in the Dutch army and has a Doctorandus degree from Tilburg University.
+MICHAEL VAN TURNHOUT was born in The Netherlands, has a Master’s degree from Tilburg University, served as a Second Lieutenant in the Dutch army and has made his career in the credit and debit card industry.

-He has lived in Ireland for over 25 years and is involved in several voluntary organisations on a national, regional and local basis.
-He is the current Chair of his local resident’s association and an active member of his local history society and an Irish family history society, among others.
+He has lived in Ireland for over 25 years and is involved in several voluntary organisations.
+Michael is currently Chair of his local resident’s association and an active member of a local history society and an Irish family history society, among others.